Tap your laptop. Switch anything.

 My desk wobbles.
 Will it tap by accident?

-Tune sensitivity down, or set QuickTap to only respond to double-tap patterns.
+Tune sensitivity down in settings.
 Most people land on a setting where a casual hand-rest does nothing and a deliberate tap always works.
+QuickTap also adds a short dead-zone after each registered tap so the sensor doesn't double-fire on a single knock.